sen9kuni/fw9-fazzpay/README.md

 ## About
-Web application for transfer money or payment this web application made using Next js as a framework and Tailwindcss as styling
+Web application for transfer money or payment this web application made using Next js as a framework and Bootstrap as styling
 ## Built With
 - [Next js](https://nextjs.org/)
 - [Bootstrap](hhttps://getbootstrap.com/)